mmmoguschiy/cmejsonsettleparser/README.md

-This is a Netbeans project that reads daily settlements reports from the CMEgroup website, presented in JSON format and adds them to separate csv files.
+This is a Netbeans project that reads daily option settlement reports from the CMEgroup website, presented in JSON format and adds them to separate csv files.

 Installation and launch